 TrUE Project Funding

 Thank you for your interest in our Undergraduate Research & Creative Activities Project Funding program.
-Please note that we are piloting a new program design for Fall 2020 with two key changes:
+The Center for Transformative Undergraduate Experiences (TrUE) is establishing a new structure for Fall 2021.
+Please carefully review the information below:

-- The initial project application must be submitted by the project faculty mentor (this replaces our previous mentor letter of support requirement)
+- The initial project nomination must be submitted by the project faculty mentor (this replaces our previous mentor letter of support requirement)

-- Project funding will be awarded as a student stipend in either the amount of $500 or $1,000 (see details below)
+- Project funding will be awarded as a student EOPS in either the amount of $500 or $1,000 (see details below)